 Queensland State School students in rural and remote areas, including seven Schools of Distance Education, are eligible for some State and Federal financial assistance which is listed below.
 Students who have to leave home to attend boarding school, university or to complete apprenticeships may also be eligible for financial assistance.
 ICPA Qld lobbies to ensure that these allowances are adequate and provide maximum support to our young people.

-• the lobby for a DETA (Distance Education Tutor Allowance) for geographically isolated families educating their children through Distance Education
+- the lobby for a DESS (Distance Education Supervisor Subsidy) for geographically isolated families educating their children through Distance Education

-The 2023 Financial Assistance Portfolio report is available for your reading pleasure.
+The Financial Assistance Report 2024 is available for your reading pleasure.

 Available Allowances